kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Even a small text correction requires DTP to update the layout before the Managing Editor can verify whether it works.
     </td>
     <td>
-      The system shall allow the Managing Editor to trial-edit text, including body text, headings and captions, directly in the interactive layout preview, immediately show whether the revised text fits the allotted space, and submit the proposed text as a requested correction.
+The system shall allow the Managing Editor to trial-edit text, including body text, headings and captions, directly in the interactive layout preview.
+The system shall show whether the revised text fits the allotted space.
+The Managing Editor shall be able to submit the proposed text as a requested correction regardless of whether it fits.
+Where the text does not fit, the resulting correction shall be flagged as requiring a layout adjustment.
     </td>
   </tr>